rajatb/churper_v2/README.md

 Completed User Stories:

-- [x] Required: Can view a list of movies from Rotten Tomatoes.
-Poster images loaded ansync.
+- [x] User can sign in using OAuth login flow.
+- [x] User can view last 20 tweets from their home timeline
+- [x] The current signed in user will be persisted across restarts
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+In other words, design the custom cell with the proper Auto Layout settings.
+You will also need to augment the model classes.
+- [x] User can pull to refresh
-- [x] Required: User can view movie details by tapping on a cell
+- [x] User can compose a new tweet by tapping on a compose button.
-- [x] Required: User sees loading state while waiting for movies API.
-- [x] Required: User sees error message when there's a networking error. (not shown in the gif but it slides down)
-- [x] Required: User can pull to refresh the movie list.
+- [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply

 Optional
 - [x] Optional: All images fade in